 - How long has the lawyer or law firm been in practice?

-- Does the practice have a particular focus on Elder Law?
+- Do they have a particular focus on elder law?

-- What percentage of their time is spent focusing on Elder Law or special needs law vs. other specialties?
+- What percentage of their time is spent focusing on nursing home abuse cases?